surge-synthesizer/tuning-library/README.md

 only library and get three benefits.

 1. Share more code between Surge and our Dexed fork
-2. Make the code available to other soft synths where we or others may add microtuning
+2. Make the code available to other soft synths where we or others may add microtuning like our tuning workbench synth
 3. Have a set of standalone comand line utilities and well documented tests

 So we took the code and re-factored it here under an MIT license.